Anger Management For Dummies

 Don’t be confrontational.
 You won’t accomplish everything you want in life with a hostile, in-your-face attitude.
 People typically avoid confrontation, so they end up avoiding you.

 Do be forceful in pursing goals.
-Passion and drive are what fuel success.
-It’s not enough to be achievement-oriented, you have to be achievement-driven.
+Passion and drive fuel success.
+It’s not enough to wish for success; you have to work hard to get there.

 Don’t be too intense.
 Don’t overpower those around you.
 It’s exhausting — for you and for them.